-Did you know that every year, Australians generate over 3 million tonnes of plastic - which equates to about 130kg per person?
+Did you know that every year, Australians generate more than 3 million tonnes of plastic – which equates to about 130kg per person?

 Plastic waste has a significant impact our waterways, harming our naturally wonderful bay and creek environments as well as landfill space.

 Here are our top 10 tips to get you thinking about your plastic waste.